stark1tty/awesome-PhD/README.md

 - [XKCD](https://phdcomics.com/): A wildly popular, mostly science based comic series aes with a massive cult following.
 See also: [EXPLAIN XKCD](https://www.explainxkcd.com/wiki/index.php/Main_Page).

 ### Computing and Coding

+#### Backup Your Data
+- [3-2-1 Method for Backing Up Data](https://www.techradar.com/features/3-2-1-backup-strategy-what-is-it): Having a Plan A, Plan B and Plan C when it comes to storage.

 #### Developer Tools
 - [DOCKER](https://www.docker.com/): A useful application for creating and maintaing containers for programs.
 Widely used across GitHub by researchers and normies alike.